netdata/netdata/docs/contributing/style-guide.md

 - Conciseness
 - Accessibility

+By following these principles, we can make

 ### Breaking the rules

 None of the rules described in this style guide are absolute.

-Our highest priority is creating valuable, high-quality documentation, and while that most often means following the rules, there will be many exceptions.
-We welcome rule-breaking if it creates better, more accessible documentation.
+You'll come across broken rules across the existing documentation, and improvements will often require these types of deviates as well. **We welcome rule-breaking if it creates better, more accessible documentation.**

-However, be aware that if you break rules you may be asked to justify your decision during the PR process.
+However, be aware that if you deviate too far from these established rules you may be asked to justify your decisions during the PR review process.

 ## Style guide quickstart